 Over the past 10 years, MOR Entertainment has provided production services for Miramax Films, The Weinstein Company, Rogue Pictures, Dimension Films, and Paramount Digital Entertainment as well as for numerous corporate clients including Anheuser-Busch, Pepsi, and Myspace.com.

-Paul is currently an adjunct faculty member at Brooks Institute and teaches coursework in directing, producing and film editing.
-Paul has also served as a course lecturer in the film programs at Loyola Marymount University and Chapman University.
+Paul has taught coursework in directing, producing and film editing at Brooks Institute, Loyola Marymount University and Chapman University.
 His advanced project, “Eye of the Storm,” was awarded the Harold Lloyd Scholarship for Film Editing.
 His thesis film “The List” was awarded First Place Drama at the College Emmy Awards.

 Karl Ulrich, Director of Photography earned his BA in Writing from Loyola University in 1995 and his MFA in Film Production from the University of Southern California in 2002.
 Karl began his career as a combat correspondent for the United States Marine Corps before obtaining work on the set of several network television programs and developing a passion for cinematography.